Intersex Awareness Day, 2013

 Passports with an X sex marker have been around for a decade now, since Alex MacFarlane forced recognition of Alex’s Victorian birth certificate, showing no sex markers.

 Sex and gender recognition guidelines enable adults to identify gender as F, M or X where a gender identification is necessary for interactions with federal institutions.
 This is adequate, for now, a great start.
 Intersex is not an arbitrary third sex that can be neatly boxed.
-Intersex people have the same range of sexual orientations and gender identities as non-intersex people.
+People with intersex variations have the same range of sexual orientations and gender identities as non-intersex people.

 The guidelines even recognise that people who otherwise prefer an X can obtain a passport with a binary sex marker.